stoneassemblies/StoneAssemblies.MassAuth/README.md

         }

 3) With the following command you can test how if a rule fails.
 You will get an __unauthorized__ result.
+In this case The `primaryAccountNumber` length is not equals to 5.

         > curl http://localhost:6001/api/balance?PrimaryAccountNumber=123456